rit-spex/hab-cv/reports/HAB4 Post Flight Report/report_wuap_postflight-hab4.md

 ### FrameReader
 The image saving operation was executed on a new `FrameReader` thread, which samples `PiVideoStream` at an unlocked framerate which is only limited by the speed at which the SBC can save image arrays to disk as `.jpg` files.
 The sampled image is the last frame captured by the video stream thread.
-Images are named based on the time at which they are saved.
+Images are named based on the time at which they are saved using Python `time.time()`, which returns the time in seconds since the epoch (UTC) to nanosecond precision.
+The method `time.time()` depends on the accuracy of the system clock, in this case only non-decreasing, unique values are desired.
 After saving, the image data is placed in a queue for processing.
 The saving operation was executed on a separate thread so that it did not block the video stream operations in case saving to disk took too much time and would delay subsequent frames.